Born: January 8, 1792, Medfield, MA.

 Mason’s faith was the bedrock of his musical pursuits.
 As Sunday school superintendent at his church, he opened the first Sunday school for black children in America, a testament to his belief in the power of music and education to transcend societal boundaries.

 Under the tutelage of German-born Frederick L. Abel, Mason honed his composition skills.
+Abel had immigrated to Savannah in 1817 and quickly recognized Mason’s potential.
 Inspired by William Gardiner’s “Sacred Melodies,” he set about creating his own collection of hymns.
 Little did he know that this endeavor would be the overture to his life’s grand symphony.

 In 1822, The Handel and Haydn Society of Boston published Mason’s collection, albeit anonymously at his request.
+As a successful banker in Savannah, Mason felt it prudent to keep his musical pursuits separate from his professional identity.
 The hymnal was an instant success, selling over 50,000 copies – an astounding feat for the time.
 It was as if the nation had been waiting for Mason’s melodies, thirsting for the pure, simple beauty of his arrangements.

 Boston: A New Stage for a Growing Maestro